BigFav/MegaCron/README.txt

 Wikimedia Distributed Cron
 ________________________________________________________________________

-edit.py - gets any existing crontab entries an allows the user to add, modify or remove tasks using a standard text editor
+edit.py - gets any existing crontab entries and allows the user to add, modify or remove tasks using a standard text editor

 scheduler.py - orders tasks from soonest to furthest

-worker.py - runs instances of commands entered via edit.py
+worker.py - runs crontab entried entered via edit.py

 API.py - the API for all interactions; no external dependencies